amida-tech/blue-button-record/README.md

 'entry_type' is a convenience field and holds the section name like allergies.  'pat_key' is the patient key.  'entry' and 'record' respectively link the merge history to patient data and source file.  'merged' is the time that the merge history record is created.  'merge_reason' can currently be 'new', 'update' or 'duplicate'.  'archived=true' identifies all the merge history entries that is linked to patient data collections that has the same flag and is an another convenience field.

-### Partial Match
+### Match List

-Collections for partial match history describe partial matches and the action that the patient took.
-There is one partial match history collection for each patient data collection.
+Collections for match list describe matches and the action that the patient took.
+There is one match list collection for each patient data section collection.
 The schema for each are identical

 ``` javascript
 var schema = {